Business Loan Tips!

 If there are any unusual fluctuations then be proactive, answer them in a written summary overview included in the loan package.
 Remember Rip Van Winkle?
-If you are in an industry, for example construction, where estimates are critical to ascertaining earned revenue, you also need to discuss critical estimates also.
+If you are in an industry, for example construction, where estimates are critical to ascertaining earned revenue, you also need to discuss critical estimates as well.
 Provide detail supporting schedules, including Job summaries, open and closed.
 What the bonding company asks for, the bank will too.

 Cash Flow Statement

 A cash flow statement is used to monitor and project incoming and outgoing cash, typically on a monthly basis.
 It helps you and your lender determine how much cash your business will have on hand at any point in time.
 If your business has or will have a negative cash position, it means that at a given point in time you have more money going out than coming in and you will probably not be able to pay your bills.
 Obviously, this type of information will get a lender’s attention.

 Your package should include a current twelve month cash flow statement, projected for at least six months out.
 All cash projections should be realistic and supported.